-Adding more data means that your website will be possible overload or run slowlier.
+Adding more data means that your website will be possibly overloaded or run slowlier.
 It is necessary to Manage the Cache to solve this problem.
 For example, by clearing Cache, you can protect the personal information and help the application run faster.

 With different usages, all 10 types of Cache are effective in improving the speed, making your Store perform better.

-In detail, the different categogies of Cache are:
+In details, the different categogies of Cache are:

 Configuration: After adapting configuration files, it is necessary to flush them including configuration and store specific settings